poncos/go-things/README.md

-Placeholder for small things I make in Go.
+Placeholder for small things I do in Go.

 - [Sample Application](./sampleapp)
 - [Sample Re-usable Module](./samplemodule)